BillyZhong/dynosaur/README.md

 ## Neuroevolution
 The first method used to mutate the networks is known as [neuroevolution](https://en.wikipedia.org/wiki/Neuroevolution).
 Neuroevolution serves as a [heuristic](https://en.wikipedia.org/wiki/Heuristic) for exploring the multidimensional search space utilizing [genetic operators](https://en.wikipedia.org/wiki/Genetic_operator) observed in [biological evolution](https://en.wikipedia.org/wiki/Evolution).

+[comment]: #neuroevflowchart

+#### Genome
+At its very base, neuroevolution modifies the [genomes](https://en.wikipedia.org/wiki/Genome) of a population.
+After the genomes are altered, the genomes are expressed into neural networks.
+In this project, the genome of the neuroevolution population is stored as an object with two attributes: one being an array of edge objects and the other being an array of numbers that represent the biases of the nodes.

 #### Neural Network
 In neuroevolution, the shape of the network is fixed--no edges or nodes will be added or removed.
 In this project, the shape of the neural network is that of a [feed-forward network](https://en.wikipedia.org/wiki/Feedforward_neural_network).
 However, the edges and nodes undergo weight and bias mutations, altering the values of the weights and biases used to calculate outputs.